protocollabs/maparo-std/doc/control-protocol.md

 To discover both IPv4 and IPv6 only hosts the control address can be a list.
 E.g. `--ctrl-addr FF02::1,224.0.0.1`

+If a data address is given the address has precedence and MUST overwrite the control address if the control address is a multicast address.
+If the control address is a unicast address both addresses MUST be untouched.

+If no control address given (None) the application SHOULD take the data address.

+> This is the standard behavior and is what the user expect!
+In 90% of
+> all use cases the measurment and control network is identical.
+The user
+> should not be enforced to specify the same address for unicast and
+> multicast twice.

 ## Control Message Ordering and Sessions